The Challenges of Facility Teaching

 Where do I even start?
 As if teachers aren't facing enough challenges, teaching in a facility (like a juvenile detention center or a residential treatment center) brings a whole new banquet of challenges.
 Here are just a few...

 Turnover.
 Kids are in and out so often that, at least at my school, we're going to end the year with maybe only one or two kids we started the year with.
-This makes it extra hard to build skills with kids, cement relationships with kids, and even establish procedures in your classroom.
+This makes it extra hard to build skills with kids, cement relationships, and even establish procedures in your classroom.
+The way our school is set up, as soon as we get a student stable and seeing some success, they are transferred out to another school.

 Academics.
 The students are behind, they often have diagnosed or undiagnosed learning disabilities, and a huge lack of motivation to care about schoolwork.
 On top of this, most of these schools are given laptops and some sort of terrible online curriculum and that is supposed to be enough to get kids caught up.
 Because these facilities are small, teachers have kids in several grade levels in the same room.
+You might have a 6th-grade World Cultures student and a 7th-grade State History student and an 8th-grade US History student all in the same small class.
 So attempting to teach creative, engaging lessons on each separate grade level is a huge challenge.

 Heightened emotions.
 These kids have been removed from their home, usually because of traumatic events.
 These kids have been through parental neglect, horrific abuse, loss of a parent to jail or death or abandonment, rejection, separation from parents and siblings, and much more.
 They often have had major behaviors before they even get to you, leading to lots of consequences.
 Often this means even more turmoil as suspensions, punishments, and even legal issues swirling around in that child's life.
 So kids walk into your door with all kinds of baggage and a heightened emotional response just ready to be set off by any minor thing.